 A Good-Natured Superhero with Loads of Heart

-Director David F. Sandberg, known for his horror films “Annabelle: Creation” (2017), “Lights Out” (2016), retells Shazam’s origin story.
+Director David F. Sandberg, known for his horror films “Annabelle: Creation” (2017), and “Lights Out” (2016), retells Shazam’s origin story.
 Billy Batson (Asher Angel) is an everyday 14-year-old streetwise teen who runs away from foster homes in hopes of finding his birth mother.
-Plenty of ‘mother and father issues’ in the film, and surprisingly this non-Disney movie picks up the ‘missing mom’ storyline typical of Disney.
+There are plenty of ‘mother and father issues’ in the film; surprisingly, this non-Disney movie picks up the ‘missing mom’ storyline typical of Disney.
 There’s a panicky mom and terrified child separation sequence between toddler Billy and his mom at a carnival.
-I’m not convinced the scene added much to the plot other than remind us of “Dumbo.”
+I’m not convinced the scene added much to the plot besides reminding us of “Dumbo.”

 Philadelphia becomes the new Gotham/Metropolis, as Billy is placed in a foster family group home with guardians Victor and Rosa Vasquez (Cooper Andrews and Marta Milans).
 As foster parents, each has a warm, kind nature encouraging family bonding.
-Billy’s five new foster sisters and brothers are an eclectic group, fast-talking Freddy (Jack Dylan Grazer) surfaces as his self-appointed sidekick.
-Freddy’s character is wonderfully written as he uses a steel crutch to walk, thus bringing in the rarely seen physical disability, always great to see in any movies with kids.
-He’s also crucial to Shazam’s character development, in that he’s a superhero junkie—literally a walking encyclopedia, all of which is put to good use in the testing and documenting of Shazam’s powers.
-The experimental scenes as shown in the trailers and many new ones in the film are some of the most comical scenes in the film.
-Queen’s song, “Don’t Stop Me Now” blares during these hilarious trial and error sequences not only heightens the scenes, rather collectively, but they also form pure magic.
+Billy’s five new foster sisters and brothers are an eclectic group, and fast-talking Freddy (Jack Dylan Grazer) surfaces as his self-appointed sidekick.
+Freddy’s character is wonderfully written as he uses a steel crutch to walk, thus bringing in the rarely seen physical disability, which is always great to see in any movie with kids.
+He’s also crucial to Shazam’s character development in that he’s a superhero junkie—literally a walking encyclopedia, all of which is put to good use in the testing and documenting of Shazam’s powers.
+The experimental scenes shown in the trailers and many new ones in the film are some of the most comical scenes.
+Queen’s song, “Don’t Stop Me Now,” blares during these hilarious trial and error sequences not only heightens the scenes, rather collectively, but they also form pure magic.

-Shazam’s powers are similar to Superman, therefore the ‘mad scientist villain’ Doctor Sivana is his archenemy similar to Lex Luthor.
-When we meet Dr. Sivana he has the power of six mighty gods at his disposal, he’s also a scientific genius.
-Though a villain, we see his tortured childhood as he’s bullied by a domineering father and tolerates a malicious older brother, they are the example of how not to behave in a family.
+Shazam’s powers are similar to Superman’s.
+Therefore the ‘mad scientist villain’ Doctor Sivana, is his archenemy, similar to Lex Luthor.
+When we meet Dr. Sivana he has the power of six mighty gods at his disposal, and he’s also a scientific genius.
+Though a villain, we see his tortured childhood as he’s bullied by a domineering father and tolerates a malicious older brother; they are the example of how not to behave in a family.
 Of course, by showing this flashback, we are slightly sympathetic, although we are more on the side of his redemption as a viable option.

-Most of us know Zachary Levi from the popular TV series “Chuck” (2007-2012) since that time Levi’s been nominated for a Tony award for the 2016 Broadway production of “She Loves Me,” In 2010, he voiced Flynn Rider in the animated film “Tangled,” singing a duet with Mandy Moore “I See the Flight,” the song won an Grammy.
+Most of us know Zachary Levi from the popular TV series “Chuck” (2007-2012).
+Since that time, Levi’s been nominated for a Tony award for the 2016 Broadway production of “She Loves Me,” In 2010, he voiced Flynn Rider in the animated film “Tangled,” singing a duet with Mandy Moore, “I See the Flight,” the song won a Grammy.
 He also appeared in the films “Thor: The Dark World” and “Thor Ragnarok” as Fandral—although that character has been killed off.
-It’s widely known that director Sandberg and his team auditioned and viewed over 100 videos of people during their search.‘This guy feels perfect, he feels like a big kid, he has that enthusiasm and excitement,’ so right away, when I saw it, I knew,” Sandberg told The Wrap’s, Beatrice Verhoeven after viewing Levi’s video.
+It’s widely known that director Sandberg and his team auditioned and viewed over 100 videos of people during their search.
+‘This guy feels perfect, he feels like a big kid, he has that enthusiasm and excitement,’ so right away, when I saw it, I knew,” Sandberg told The Wrap’s Beatrice Verhoeven after viewing Levi’s video.